LuongKhanhToann/Vietnamese-noun-phrase-chunking/README.md

 # Vietnamese-noun-phrase-chunking
 Using CRF (Conditional Random Field) as a sequential machine learning model yields good performance for chunking tasks.
+In addition, research has supplemented several rules to make chunking more suitable for Vietnamese, especially in the Person search task.
 * Generate an IOB2-formatted dataset in CONLL2000 format to facilitate Vietnamese NLP tasks (8969 sentences ~ 187263 tokens).
 Demo:

 |       Word       |      POS tags        | Labels     |